Can PCP Prescribe Antidepressants?

 Signs and Symptoms You Might Need Antidepressants

-Symptoms that may lead your primary care doctor to prescribe antidepressants include:
+Symptoms that may lead your primary care doctor to recommend antidepressants include:

 - Panic attacks